rodrigorodrigues/microservices-with-istio-service-mesh/README.md

 # microservices-with-istio-service-mesh

-The idea of this project is to show how to migrate from a traditional microservice architecture to `kubernetes and istio`.
+The idea of this project is to show how to migrate from a `traditional microservice` architecture to use `Kubernetes with Istio`.

 ## Requirements